 Good thing is, you can eat your vegetables in so many ways in every meal including smoothies for breakfast or any time.
 You can saute them or steam them or just make soup.
 Check out these recipes for soup ideas.
 These are delicious soups great for the cold season.

-Root vegetables contain complex carbohydrates essential for energy production and keeping blood sugar levels even.
+Root vegetables contain are rich in many nutrients that are essential for hormonal balance.
+Superfoods such as sweet potatoes, carrots, turns, and regular potatoes are great sources of complex carbohydrates essential for energy production and keeping blood sugar levels even.

-And they also are good sources of vitamins and minerals, powerful antioxidants that also help in hormone production.
+Many root vegetables are also good sources of vitamins and minerals, such as magnesium which also help in hormone production.

-Great choices include sweet potatoes – a good source of vitamin B6, vitamin A, C, fiber, protein- nutrients that contribute to hormone health.
+Great choices include sweet potatoes – a good source of vitamin B6, vitamin A, C, fiber, and protein- nutrients that contribute to hormone balance.

 B6 is crucial for liver detoxification and a necessary process for getting rid of old estrogen.